-- a 26,500-square foot building that houses the Company's main switching center and technical staff, - a 14,000-square foot building that includes warehouse space and houses operations staff, and - a 10,700-square foot building used for customer services and retail sales.

-With the acquisition of nTelos, the Company acquired three additional buildings in Waynesboro, Virginia and one in Covington, Virginia:

-- a 17,500-square foot building that houses a switching and data center and technical staff, - a 15,500-square foot building that houses operational staff, - a 4,000-square foot building used for retail sales, and - a 15,600-square foot building that is leased to a third party
+- a 26,500-square foot building in Edinburg, Virginia that houses the Company's main switching center and technical staff, - a 14,000-square foot building in Edinburg, Virginia that includes warehouse space and houses operations staff, - a 10,700-square foot building in Edinburg, Virginia used for customer services and retail sales, - a 17,500-square foot building in Waynesboro, Virginia that houses a switching and data center and technical staff, - · a 15,500-square foot building in Waynesboro, Virginia that houses operational staff, - a 4,000-square foot building in Waynesboro, Virginia used for retail sales, and - a 15,600-square foot building in Clifton Forge, Virginia that is leased to a third party.

 The Company owns nine telephone exchange buildings that are located in the major towns and some of the rural communities that are served by the regulated telecommunications operations.
 These buildings contain switching and fiber optic equipment and associated local exchange telecommunications equipment.
 The Company owns a building that houses customer service operations in Rustburg, Virginia.
-The Company has fiber optic hubs or points of presence in Maryland, Virginia and West Virginia.
+The Company has fiber optic hubs or points of presence in Pennsylvania, Maryland, Virginia and West Virginia.

 The Company leases land, buildings and tower space in support of its Wireless operations.
-As of December 31, 2017, the Company had 1,623 PCS sites, including Wireless sites on property owned by the Company, and 50 leased retail locations.
+As of December 31, 2018, the Company had 1,853 PCS sites, including Wireless sites on property owned by the Company, and approximately 30 retail locations.